yhwang/node-red-contrib-tf-model/README.md

 format.
 Typically, it should be a model JSON file.
 After you specify the `Model URL` and deploy the flow, it will fetch the model files, including shard files, and store them in `${HOME}/.node-red/tf-model` directory.
 The new node will load the model and maintain the cache entry.
+You can specify the `Ouptput Node` name when running model inference.
+By default, it uses that last node as the output node.

 ## Data Format